maribakulj/IIIF-Atlas/README.md

 # IIIF Atlas — Visual Zotero for IIIF

-Capture images from the web, detect existing IIIF resources, and publish stable IIIF Presentation 3 manifests and collections.
+Capture images from the web or detect existing IIIF resources, and publish stable IIIF Presentation 3 manifests and collections.
 MVP built on Cloudflare (Workers + D1 + R2) with a React web app and a WebExtension MV3 browser extension.